 This method of calculation also applies to many optimization problems like DNA sequencing, moving an automated soldering tip to different points, or routing packets of data through processing nodes across the internet.
 Essentially this could mean factory machines that run faster, safer airplanes and real-world DNA sequencing to better fight health problems.

-These computations are achieved by generating a chain of 51 atoms which are programmed using a laser with varying frequencies and colors to undergo a quantum phase transition where every other atom is excited.
+The MIT and Harvard researchers’ computations were achieved by generating a chain of 51 atoms.
+These were programmed using a laser with varying frequencies and colors to undergo a quantum phase transition in which every other atom was excited.

-This is fine for quantum simulations of specific situations but still doesn’t solve the problem of creating a quantum computer that can solve any problem.
+This breakthrough for quantum simulations of specific situations still doesn’t solve the problem of creating a quantum computer that can approach multiple problems.
 The issue there lies in getting qubits to interact with each other while not engaging with their surrounding environment.

 This 51 atom setup by Vuletić et al uses neutral atoms without a charge as qubits.
 That means they don’t repel each other like ions, but also have inherently identical properties, unlike fabricated qubits.
-This was done by trapping atoms using laser beams to first cool a cloud of rubidium atoms to near absolute zero slowing them to near standstill.
+This was done by trapping atoms using laser beams to first cool a cloud of rubidium atoms to near absolute zero, slowing them almost to a standstill.